yo-alan/symfony1-boilerplate/README.md

 composer create-project mppfiles/symfony1-boilerplate {install_path} dev-master
 ```

-* Then, just call the boilerplate generation script:
+* Then, just get into the new directory and call the boilerplate generation script:

 ```
+cd {install_path}
 php bin/generate
 ```